The Complete 2026 Guide to Microsoft Dynamics 365 Business Central Modules

 Once you have the fundamentals in place, Business Central really starts to shine.
 The core modules are just the beginning—there’s a full suite of advanced tools you can tap into as your business grows.
 Let’s take a closer look at what’s available.

-Once you’ve mastered the core, the real magic of Business Central is how far you can extend it.
-These additional modules aren’t always turned on out of the box (and some of them require a Premium license) but they’re available when your business is ready for them.
+These additional modules require a Premium license.
+You can (and may need to) employ them upon initial implementation, or they’re available to ‘turn on’ when your business is ready for them.
 Think of them as your upgrade or scalability path: when operations grow more complex, you don’t need a new system, you just activate the next tool.

 Manufacturing (Production)